oOPoloOo/Connect-The-Dots/README.md

 # Connect-The-Dots
 Gameplay: <br/>
 Game screen has points, each point has assigned number.
 Player has to click points from first to last in correct sequence.
-When clicking on correct points, line between them is drawn. <br/>Game works in landscape mode with all aspect ratios. <br/>
+When clicking on correct points, line between them is drawn.
+Game works in landscape mode with all aspect ratios. <br/>
 <br/>
 Actions: <br/>
 If correct point is clicked, its texture changes to blue. <br/>